What to do when a parent dies (NSW)

-Knowing what to do when you lose a parent can be one of the hardest situations to experience.
+What to do when a parent dies, can be one of the hardest situations to experience.
 As well as dealing with the loss of a loved one, you may also have to deal and handle the effect of their death, which may include, ensuring that the wishes set out in their Will are carried out in the way they wanted.

 If your parent has died, the first practical thing that you need to do is to determine whether they left a valid Will.
 This could mean searching their personal belongings, or contacting their lawyer, to determine if they have a copy of your parent’s Will.
 If you are unable to locate a Will, it may be necessary to advertise in the local paper, or law journal with your parent’s details asking any person who is aware of, or holding a copy of your parents Will to come forward.

 If you locate a valid Will it will name the Executor that your parent has appointed to manage their Estate.
 It is the job of the Executor, to pay the debts of the Estate and then ensure that the beneficiaries named in the Will receive their inheritance.